Honda e: History

+Discontinuation

+In late 2023, Honda announced production of the e would cease in January 2024, with no plans for a second generation model.
+This was due to slow sales of the e, with approximately 12,500 units being sold globally in a period of 3 years.

+Despite its compact size being suitable for certain markets such as Europe, the car was not on par with customers' expectations, with a base starting price of €39,900 ($44,100), limited electric range on WLTP, and impractical interior ergonomics.
+Rivals in its class offered a better package at a more affordable price, contributing to the e's lack of success.

+Honda stated their first BEV had brought “many new customers to the brand” in the European region, and continued to strengthen their electrification plans in Europe with the recently introduced Honda e:Ny1 model.

 Design

 The e project was led by Kohei Hitomi; the exterior styling team was led by Ken Sahara and the interior styling team was led by Akinori Myoui.

 According to Hitomi, the e faced significant resistance from within the company; other executives, concerned about the vehicle's range, argued that a larger battery was needed, but the project team insisted on using a smaller battery to complement the vehicle's small size and urban use.
 The positive feedback from the Urban EV Concept led to the approval of the production car.

 Chassis

-It uses a dedicated rear-motor, rear-wheel-drive electric vehicle platform, to facilitate agility and compact proportions for its planned urban market.
+The e uses a dedicated rear-motor, rear-wheel-drive electric vehicle platform, to facilitate agility and compact proportions for the urban market.
 The water-cooled battery pack is carried within the wheelbase of the car, below the floor to provide a 50/50 weight distribution and a low centre of gravity.
 Driving the rear wheels eliminates torque steer.
 Agility is aided by torque vectoring.
 The rear-drive also enables the front wheels to have a greater steering articulation, resulting in a turning radius (at wheel centre) of approximately 4.3 m, or 4.6 m at the body, i.e. a turning circle of 9.2 m, 1.6 m wider than the 7.6 m turning radius of the famous London black cabs.
 The platform features MacPherson strut independent suspension for each wheel.